 - In person at one of our customer service centres

 Council maintains 64 bridges, as part of its road network.
 Bridges are regularly assessed for structural capacity.
 Some bridges have a load limit applied, due to their poor condition.

 Bridges undergo routine maintenance as outlined in the Road Management Plan.

 Every year, a program for resheeting gravel roads in Campaspe with crushed rock is developed.

 Each road is prioritised, according to traffic volume, the type of traffic the road carries and other factors such as the number of homes along the road.
-You can find out more about how council prioritises gravel roads for resheeting here.

 Every two years, Campaspe’s entire 2,400 kms of gravel roads are inspected and assessed.
 Those roads requiring resheeting are then prioritised, using the same method as mentioned above.

 Rural road numbering